KomalVarpe/Personal-Portfolio/README.md

 - Locate your storage account and display the account overview.
 - Select Static website to display the configuration page for static websites.
 - Select Enabled to enable static website hosting for the storage account.
+- Map a custom domain

+## Steps to Map a custom domain ##

+ ✔️ Step 1: Get the host name of your storage endpoint.

+✔️ Step 2: Create a canonical name (CNAME) record with your domain provider.

+✔️ Step 3: Register the custom domain with Azure.

+✔️ Step 4: Test your custom domain.

 ## Features 📋
 ## Sections 📚